josephmate/java-by-experiments/max_connections/README.md

 completed and released all resources, my Mac becomes less responsive and then eventually crashes.
 As a result, I declare this the pratical limit for my Mac.

+At this point I lack the skills to keep digging to figure out why my Mac is crashing; however, I can try to see if it works better on my Linux machine.

 </details>